KseniyaAndreevna/kseniyaandreevna/README.md

 ![Header](https://github.com/KseniyaAndreevna/kseniyaandreevna/blob/main/image/MyBanner.png)

-Hi, I'm Kseniya! \n
+Hi, I'm Kseniya!

 I have over 4+ years of IT experience as a QA Engineer in Software Testing, proficient in Client/Server and Web based applications.
+I've been working on InsurTech and FinTech projects with strong involvement in all stages of the software development process.
+I rely on best practices and constantly improve my skills in my work.

 Contact me in Telegram: @KAtygaeva

 <!--